signalogic/SigSRF_SDK/codecs_readme.md

   * API interface [:link:](#user-content-apiinterface)
   * "hello codec" example user application [:link:](#user-content-hellocodecexampleapp)

-SigSRF codecs are available in demo format as [Docker containers](https://www.github.com/signalogic/SigSRF_SDK/tree/master?tab=readme-ov-file#user-content-dockercontainers) and [installable Rar packages](https://www.github.com/signalogic/SigSRF_SDK/tree/master?tab=readme-ov-file#user-content-rarpackages), and in production / deployment format as a codec license, or included in mediaMin and mediaTest licenses.
+SigSRF codecs are available in demo as [Docker containers](https://www.github.com/signalogic/SigSRF_SDK/tree/master?tab=readme-ov-file#user-content-dockercontainers) and [installable Rar packages](https://www.github.com/signalogic/SigSRF_SDK/tree/master?tab=readme-ov-file#user-content-rarpackages), and in production / deployment as a codec license, or included in mediaMin and mediaTest licenses.
 Demo licenses are limited in total time and frame duration; after some point they continue to operate normally but produce "noisy media".

 Below is a software architecture diagram showing the relationship between user applications, voplib, and codec libraries.